ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 with underscores to improve readability.
 When naming class methods, the following conventions apply:

-- Only `dunder methods`_ must be enclosed by double underscores.
+- Enclose only `dunder methods`_ with double underscores.
-- Methods starting with double underscores are considered to be private methods.
+- Start a method that is to be considered private with double underscores.
-- Methods starting with a single underscore are considered to be protected methods.
+- Start a method that is to be considered protected with a single underscore.

 .. _dunder methods: https://docs.python.org/3/reference/datamodel.html#special-method-names